ballerkobe808/invest/README - 1d NEGOTIATING.txt

   - plan is to have them make a choice and also get a conversation going back and forth
   - maybe figure out more their needs

 2. Owners that would consider seller financing
 ===============================================
 1. Tired and burnt out
 2. Lives out of state
 3. Sick/personal circumstances
 4. Avoid capital gains tax
-5. Lare pre-payment penalty on loan
+5. Large pre-payment penalty on loan
 6. Has property management problems

 3. Negotiation Tips
 ========================